 Egg consumption was measured at baseline, 1971-1975.

-Risk of cardiovascular disease was determined by assessing incident stroke and coronary heart disease at follow-up using in-person interview with subject or proxy, measurement of pulse, weight, and blood pressure of surviving participants, collection of hospital and nursing home records and collection of death certifications.
+Risk of cardiovascular disease was determined by assessing incident stroke and CHD at follow-up using in-person interview with subject or proxy, measurement of pulse, weight, and blood pressure of surviving participants, collection of hospital and nursing home records and collection of death certifications.

 - Diabetes mellitus